wadeallen/fbcmuncie_2018/_news/church-friends-lunch.md

 weight: 3
 ---

-Our next FBC Church Friends Lunch is **July 22 after second service**.
-This time we plan to have lunch picnic-style right here in our FBC shelter house.
-Mark Flodder will be at the grill and Adult Ministries will provide a few sides to go along with that.
-We plan to have some fun activities for the kids and something simple to help the rest of us get to know one another better.
-Registration is open until Friday, July 20, or until the 60 spots are filled. **Right now, we have only about 10 spots remaining.** So don’t wait!
-You may register online at  [by clicking here](http://bit.ly/fbc-july-cfl).
-If you are unsure how to register, please call Julie Davis  .
-She will be happy to assist you.
+**Registration for the July 22 Church Friends Lunch has reached capacity and is now closed.** As a reminder for those registered, the lunch will be picnic-style and will take place after second service.
+Provided the weather cooperates, activities for kids will include an opportunity to play at the YWCA outdoor playground (parents must supervise their children), bubbles, and sidewalk chalk. **We are looking for a few adults to help clean up after the meal.** If you would be willing to help with this, please contact Julie Davis  .
+Thanks!